 - An organization with a current capital grant must wait until that grant is closed before applying for another capital grant.

 - Fiscal sponsors.
 An organization that has an open OBT grant on which it serves as the fiscal sponsor for another program may apply for another grant for its own activities.
 Learn more about fiscal sponsorships.

 - Serving a different region.
-An organization with an open Otto Bremer Trust grant to serve one region is eligible to apply for another grant to serve a different region.
+An organization with an open Otto Bremer Trust grant to serve one region is typically eligible to apply for another grant to serve a different region.

 Call with questions